-Description: Transfering the style of a reference image to target image using gradient descent.
+Description: Transferring the style of a reference image to target image using gradient descent.

 Style transfer consists in generating an image with the same "content" as a base image, but with the "style" of a different picture (typically artistic).
 This is achieved through the optimization of a loss function that has 3 components: "style loss", "content loss", and "total variation loss":

 Reference: A Neural Algorithm of Artistic Style

 import numpy as np import tensorflow as tf from tensorflow import keras from tensorflow.keras.applications import vgg19 base_image_path = keras.utils.get_file("paris.jpg", "https://i.imgur.com/F28w3Ac.jpg") style_reference_image_path = keras.utils.get_file( "starry_night.jpg", "https://i.imgur.com/9ooB60I.jpg" ) result_prefix = "paris_generated" # Weights of the different loss components total_variation_weight = 1e-6 style_weight = 1e-6 content_weight = 2.5e-8 # Dimensions of the generated picture. width, height = keras.preprocessing.image.load_img(base_image_path).size img_nrows = 400 img_ncols = int(width * img_nrows / height)

 Downloading data from https://i.imgur.com/F28w3Ac.jpg 106496/102437 [===============================] - 0s 0us/step 114688/102437 [=================================] - 0s 0us/step Downloading data from https://i.imgur.com/9ooB60I.jpg 942080/935806 [==============================] - 0s 0us/step 950272/935806 [==============================] - 0s 0us/step

 from IPython.display import Image, display display(Image(base_image_path)) display(Image(style_reference_image_path))